New Constructions of Binary Cyclic Codes with Both Relatively Large Minimum Distance and Dual Distance: Introduction

 \subsection{Related work}

 Binary cyclic codes have been widely studied for 70 years due to their theoretical importance and practical applications.
 Many good properties and constructions of binary cyclic codes have been proposed during this time(\cite{ref34}, \cite{ref35}, \cite{ref36},\cite{ref37},\cite{ref38},\cite{ref39},\cite{ref40}).
-For binary simple-root cyclic codes, the length $n$ must be odd.
-Constructing an infinite family of binary $[n, (n\pm1)/2, d]$ cyclic codes with large minimum distance $d$ remains an important and challenging problem.
+We say the binary cyclic code is simple-root cyclic if $n$ is odd and repeated-root cyclic if $2|n$.
+When $n$ is odd, constructing an infinite family of binary $[n, (n\pm1)/2, d]$ cyclic codes with large minimum distance $d$ remains an important and challenging problem.
 Furthermore, designing a family of binary codes with both a good minimum distance $d$ and a good dual minimum distance $d^\perp$ presents an even greater challenge.
 To the best of our knowledge, the known infinite families of binary cyclic codes with large minimum distances can be summarized as follows: \begin{itemize} \item Binary quadratic residue codes with parameters $[n,(n+1)/2,d]$ and their even-weight subcodes with parameters $[n,(n-1)/2,d+1]$, where $d^2\ge n$ and $n\equiv\pm1\pmod8$ is a prime \cite{ref11}.
 The lower bound of $d$ is defined as the square-root bound.

 \item The punctured binary Reed-Muller codes of order $(m-1)/2$ with parameters $[2^m-1,2^{m-1},2^{(m+1)/2}-1]$ and $d^\perp\ge 2^{(m+1)/2}$, where $m$ is odd \cite{ref8}.

 \item Two families of binary cyclic codes with parameters $[n_1n_2,(n_1n_2+1)/2,d],$ where $d>\max\left\{\sqrt{n_1},\sqrt{n_2}\right\}$, $n_1$ and $n_2$ are two distinct primes such that $n_1\equiv\pm1\pmod8$ and $n_2\equiv\pm1\pmod8$, or $n_1\equiv\pm3\pmod8$ and $n_2\equiv\pm3\pmod8$ \cite{ref12},\cite{ref13},\cite{ref14}.